Jaguar’s Finest On Display at London Concours

 “Looking through the Jaguar back catalogue and trying to pick just 10 to represent all the countless innovations and beautiful designs of Jaguar is no mean feat.
 But after hours of debate, the London Concours Steering Committee settled on this incredible selection of Jaguars.
 The content doesn’t end with the cars either.
 We’ve got displays from Neopolitan tailors, ISAIA.
 Fine watchmakers, Breguet and a luxury hospitality experience courtesy of Searcys, Mark Hix and Veuve Clicquot.”

 The London Concours 2019 takes place from 5-6 June.
-Tickets are available to buy now from www.londonconcours.co.uk/tickets
+In addition, tickets are available to buy now from www.londonconcours.co.uk/tickets

 Influence Associates are world leaders in Automotive / Auto PR, Motorsport PR and Classic Car PR.
 As well as brand strategy and building, PR and communications.